Battlecruiser 3000AD: Development

 Derek Smart began his game development career in the late 1980s, with a vision of creating an all-encompassing space simulation game, featuring strategy elements along with space, planetary, air and ground combat.
+According to Smart, he began work on Battlecruiser 3000AD in 1989.
 Smart became a notable personality in the video game world during the early 1990s, even before releasing his software debut.
 Smart became known to the then-nascent online gaming world through discussions taking place on Usenet about the game, his development efforts, and many other topics.

 The game first appeared on the cover of Strategy Plus in 1992.
+A release date of April 1993 was announced.
 Shortly afterwards, Three-Sixty Pacific obtained the rights.
 It held the rights for a year and went out of business shortly afterwards.
 3000AD, Inc. then signed the rights with Mission Studios.
 Mission Studios also signed a distribution deal with Interplay Productions for its products.
 The game was showcased in 1994 winter and 1994 summer in CES under the Interplay Affiliated label brand.
 However, due to financial constraints, an agreement was reached which allowed 3000AD, Inc. to seek a new publisher.
 Intracorp bid for the rights to publish the game; with a disagreement over source code release, the deal never progressed beyond a letter of intent.
 The game appeared in E3 1995, then Intracorp went bankrupt shortly afterwards.
 Take-Two Interactive bought the publishing rights to the game from Mission Studios in 1995, and released v1.00 of the game, with GameTek (UK) publishing the game in 1997.

 In Take-Two Interactive's SEC filings on February 10, 1997, the company stated that Battlecruiser 3000AD accounted for 14.2% of revenue for the fiscal year ending October 31, 1996.
 The filing also stated that Take-Two Interactive "made advances in the aggregate amount of approximately $618,000" for the title.